pmkruyen/dearscholar/readme.md

 ## Configuration
 To configure Dearscholar, eleven tables need to be set up in a secured database (such as mysql) on a secured server and the proper user rights needs to be given to individual researchers (administrators) and respondents (users of DearScholar).
 The tables include variables (in the columns) and specific settings or respondents' data (in the rows).
 The MySQL database initialisation code for the database, all tables, and the suggested user rights can be found [here](https://github.com/pmkruyen/dearscholar/blob/master/mysql).
 In this section, these eleven tables are described.

+*Note* In the source code, both tables 1 and 2 are in a different database (called respondents) than the other tables to make it possible to run multiple projects simultaneously.

 ### 1) authentication table
 A table with the following columns, settings are stored for a single respondent on each row:
 | Column name | Content | Options |